By Chere Di Boscio

 With major issues like 9-11 and the wars in the Middle East, many of us are learning through social media and other channels that what we hear on the news may not be the truth.
 At other times, viewers had WTF moments that planted seeds of doubt about the media’s credibility, such as when a BBC journalist reporting live in front of building 7 spoke of its demise from the impact of the Twin Towers’ destruction – before the building had actually collapsed.

 Furthermore, some news anchors, such as Brian Williams, have been forced to admit making up false stories – in his case, about the Iraq war.
 But Fox News was also threatened with legal action by the mayors of Birmingham and Paris after the news network falsely stated that Muslims had taken over parts of those cities, making them ‘no go’ areas ‘even for the police’.
+And there are plenty more lies and dodgy dealings that mainstream media (MSM) has been caught up in.

-This is not to say there aren’t a plethora of fake news sites out there – there are, and many of them have been deliberately created to foster confusion as to what is really going on in the world.
+This is not to say there aren’t a plethora of fake news sites out there – of course there are, and many of them have been deliberately created to foster confusion as to what is really going on in the world.
 As FBI whistleblower Sibel Edmonds states in this video, in these times of ‘media wars,’ it’s essential to distinguish between authentically independent journalism and ‘fake news’ created by intelligence services to throw us off what’s really happening.

 To cut through the outright manipulation and lies and get deeper insight to what’s really going on in the world, more and more people are (quite rightly) turning to independently run websites on the internet.
-Sure, there’s a lot of rubbish out there, but if you know where to look, you can find some highly credible voices that are presenting well-researched information we should all know.
+Sure, there’s an awful lot of rubbish out there, but if you know where to look, you can find some highly credible voices that are presenting well-researched information we should all know.

 Here’s a list of 10 honest news sites that will tell you the truth about what’s happening in the world.

 With over 1,000 episodes, the Corbett Report has most definitely earned their reputation as one of the hardest-working and most-trusted news sources in the world.
 The Corbett Report has uniquely developed their own team of investigative fans who research the most-requested topics.
 The information is archived and analyzed by James Corbett, who then turns the sources into an easy to understand video news report.
-Preferring to describe the service he provides as ‘open source intelligence‘, the Corbett Report has been a favorite of mine for many years.
+Preferring to describe the service he provides as —open source intelligence–, the Corbett Report has been a favorite of mine for many years.

 A Facebook favourite due its ability to put together very shareable newsclip videos together, the Anti Media has recently soared into the 25,000 most visited websites in the world – with Facebook shares surely paying a large part in its popularity.
 This independent news site was particularly active in publishing breaking news on the anti-police protests across America, and their posts quickly went viral on social media with hundreds of thousands of shares.
 It’s the best place to go for mainly American news no one else seems to cover.